 \paragraph{Planning} The model first analyzes the query and fills the potential gap between the query and the context.
 Consider the first query in Figure~\ref{fig:framework}, there is no explicit column of \textit{color} in the table.
 The model recalls commonsense that \textit{pink}, \textit{gray-brown} and other colors in the description column can be used to answer the question.
 Similarly, in the second query, the model recalls that \textit{only top 3 athletes can win medals}.

-Then the model adaptively plans the reasoning path with program-based and textual reasoning to address the limitations of each reasoning method.
+Then the model adaptively plans the reasoning path with both program-based and textual reasoning to address the limitations of each individual reasoning method.
 For the first query, the model plans to use SQL to extract relevant cells from the table and make comparisons of concepts through textual reasoning.
 For the second query, the model decomposes the task into a multi-hop reasoning chain.
 It uses SQL to extract the silver medalist from the table and uses sentence context to verify his Olympic record.

 \paragraph{Reasoning} The reasoning phase initiates with program-based reasoning, writing SQL queries to extract relevant cells or perform operations such as counting and sorting.
 After running SQL on a code interpreter, the results are fed back into the model's ongoing reasoning process.
-Subsequently, during textual reasoning, the model selects relevant sentences from noisy context to complement the table context. \textit{Reuben Kosgei... youngest ever winner of an Olympic gold medal} suggests that he has won a gold medal in his career.
-At last, the model summarizes insights from the program-based and textual reasoning to reach the answer.
+Subsequently, during textual reasoning, the model selects relevant sentences from noisy context to complement the table context. \textit{Reuben Kosgei... youngest ever winner of an Olympic gold medal} suggests that he has won an Olympic gold medal in his career.
+Finally, the model summarizes insights from program-based and textual reasoning to reach the answer.